Sgail7/Replicator-Revival-Project/Klipper/README.md

 <details><summary>Input_Shaper.cfg</summary>
 <p>

 This macro enables input shaping via an ADXL 345 connected to a raspberrypi.
 This macro adds no commands, it is purely a convience macro to allow for one line to be uncommented to enable input shaping.
-For a guide on how to set up your printer to run input shaper, please visit [The official Klipper documentation on input shaping](https://www.klipper3d.org/Measuring_Resonances.html).
+For a guide on how to set up your printer to run input shaper, please visit [the official Klipper documentation on input shaping](https://www.klipper3d.org/Measuring_Resonances.html).

 </p>
 </details>